 4. And we mean all the paperwork.

 For all the government contracts out there, landing them isn’t easy.
 Another way to get federal is to work as a subcontractor for larger companies.
 These big contractors usually maintain their own databases of potential subcontractor partners, and you have to register with them separately from the government’s site.
-Check out the big firms’ websites of course, but also keep in mind Supplier Connection, a shared database that connects potential subcontractors to 16 major contractors.
-Included are AT&T, Bank of America, Facebook, IBM, John Deere, JP Morgan Chase & Co., Kelloggs, UPS, and others.
+Check out the big firms’ AP diversity websites including AT&T, Bank of America, Facebook, IBM, John Deere, JP Morgan Chase & Co., Kelloggs, UPS, and others.

 5. Check the government database.